flipperdevices/flipperzero-firmware/README.md

 - Default make now has DEBUG=0 and COMPACT=1
 - Idle animations will show all animations regardless of level and butthurt [Thanks to MajiK]
 - Removed debug apps compiling on applications.mk to make 33KB of space on final compressed image
+- Updates for the dice app randomization to use future standards

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.